 How many people who buy a house thinking it’s a great investment take the time to read A SINGLE BOOK about real estate investing?
-How many of them take the time to look into the historical trends in home prices around their city and make an educated decision?
+How many of them take the time to look into the historical trends in home prices around their city, state or country and make an educated decision?

 I’m guessing less than 10% – and even that’s probably way too optimistic.

 How many of these “investors” are actually putting their money into a variety of other things at the same time they’re buying a home?

 Probably a few more, but not a large number.
 If you only have one investment, or your “portfolio” is 90% tied up in the theoretical value of your house, you’re not diversified.